 Setting up non-custodial Bitcoin, Lightning and self-sovereign identity wallets is still complicated for technically unsophisticated users.
-As part of the work on the Growr protocol, we will seek the most user-friendly implementations for accessing the protocol and interacting with its smart contracts, including facilitating access through solutions such as self-sovereign identity agents and community custody.
+As part of the work on the Growr protocol, we will seek the most user-friendly implementations for accessing the protocol, including facilitating access through solutions such as self-sovereign identity agents, community custody and USSD interface.